SG Americas Securities LLC Has $100,000 Stake in Voyager Therapeutics, Inc. (NASDAQ:VYGR)

-SG Americas Securities LLC lessened its position in Voyager Therapeutics, Inc. (NASDAQ:VYGR) by 59.4% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 9,388 shares of the company’s stock after selling 13,728 shares during the period.
+SG Americas Securities LLC trimmed its position in shares of Voyager Therapeutics, Inc. (NASDAQ:VYGR) by 59.4% during the third quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 9,388 shares of the company’s stock after selling 13,728 shares during the period.
 SG Americas Securities LLC’s holdings in Voyager Therapeutics were worth $100,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds have also recently made changes to their positions in the company.
-Raymond James & Associates raised its position in shares of Voyager Therapeutics by 6.8% in the third quarter.
-Raymond James & Associates now owns 17,894 shares of the company’s stock valued at $191,000 after purchasing an additional 1,142 shares during the period.
-California Public Employees Retirement System raised its position in shares of Voyager Therapeutics by 2.6% in the third quarter.
-California Public Employees Retirement System now owns 58,824 shares of the company’s stock valued at $628,000 after purchasing an additional 1,500 shares during the period.
-American International Group Inc. raised its position in shares of Voyager Therapeutics by 10.6% in the second quarter.
-American International Group Inc. now owns 15,806 shares of the company’s stock valued at $199,000 after purchasing an additional 1,515 shares during the period.
-Virtus ETF Advisers LLC raised its position in shares of Voyager Therapeutics by 8.1% in the second quarter.
-Virtus ETF Advisers LLC now owns 28,874 shares of the company’s stock valued at $364,000 after purchasing an additional 2,166 shares during the period.
-Finally, Los Angeles Capital Management & Equity Research Inc. raised its position in shares of Voyager Therapeutics by 2.3% in the third quarter.
-Los Angeles Capital Management & Equity Research Inc. now owns 123,338 shares of the company’s stock valued at $1,316,000 after purchasing an additional 2,783 shares during the period.
-78.79% of the stock is owned by institutional investors.
+Other institutional investors have also recently made changes to their positions in the company.
+Bank of New York Mellon Corp boosted its stake in shares of Voyager Therapeutics by 25.0% in the 2nd quarter.
+Bank of New York Mellon Corp now owns 1,122,435 shares of the company’s stock valued at $14,165,000 after purchasing an additional 224,246 shares in the last quarter.
+Assenagon Asset Management S.A. acquired a new stake in shares of Voyager Therapeutics in the 3rd quarter valued at approximately $1,498,000.
+Bank of Montreal Can boosted its stake in shares of Voyager Therapeutics by 56.6% in the 2nd quarter.
+Bank of Montreal Can now owns 256,410 shares of the company’s stock valued at $3,419,000 after purchasing an additional 92,645 shares in the last quarter.
+Jacobs Levy Equity Management Inc. boosted its stake in shares of Voyager Therapeutics by 323.6% in the 2nd quarter.
+Jacobs Levy Equity Management Inc. now owns 63,126 shares of the company’s stock valued at $797,000 after purchasing an additional 48,225 shares in the last quarter.
+Finally, PDT Partners LLC acquired a new stake in shares of Voyager Therapeutics in the 2nd quarter valued at approximately $444,000.
+Hedge funds and other institutional investors own 78.79% of the company’s stock.

-A number of equities analysts recently commented on the stock.
-BTIG Research lowered their price target on shares of Voyager Therapeutics from $31.00 to $18.00 in a research report on Wednesday, November 11th.
-Raymond James lowered shares of Voyager Therapeutics from a “strong-buy” rating to an “outperform” rating and lowered their price target for the stock from $28.00 to $17.00 in a research report on Tuesday, November 10th.
-Wedbush lowered their price target on shares of Voyager Therapeutics from $19.00 to $13.00 and set an “outperform” rating on the stock in a research report on Tuesday, November 10th.
-They noted that the move was a valuation call.
-Chardan Capital reaffirmed a “hold” rating and set a $15.00 price target on shares of Voyager Therapeutics in a research report on Friday, August 14th.
-Finally, Zacks Investment Research raised shares of Voyager Therapeutics from a “sell” rating to a “hold” rating in a research report on Saturday, November 14th.
-Two research analysts have rated the stock with a sell rating, five have issued a hold rating and six have given a buy rating to the company’s stock.
-The company has a consensus rating of “Hold” and an average price target of $15.75.
+A number of research analysts recently issued reports on the stock.
+ValuEngine upgraded shares of Voyager Therapeutics from a “strong sell” rating to a “sell” rating in a report on Tuesday, December 1st.
+BTIG Research dropped their price objective on shares of Voyager Therapeutics from $31.00 to $18.00 in a report on Wednesday, November 11th.
+Oppenheimer lowered shares of Voyager Therapeutics from an “outperform” rating to a “market perform” rating in a report on Wednesday, November 11th.
+Wells Fargo & Company lowered shares of Voyager Therapeutics from an “overweight” rating to an “equal weight” rating and set a $10.00 price objective for the company. in a report on Tuesday, November 10th.
+Finally, Chardan Capital reiterated a “hold” rating and issued a $15.00 price objective on shares of Voyager Therapeutics in a report on Friday, August 14th.
+Two equities research analysts have rated the stock with a sell rating, five have given a hold rating and six have given a buy rating to the company’s stock.
+Voyager Therapeutics currently has an average rating of “Hold” and an average target price of $15.75.

-Voyager Therapeutics (NASDAQ:VYGR) last issued its quarterly earnings data on Monday, November 9th.
-The company reported $2.27 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.19) by $2.46.
-Voyager Therapeutics had a negative net margin of 60.61% and a negative return on equity of 66.46%.
-Analysts predict that Voyager Therapeutics, Inc. will post -1.84 EPS for the current year.

 Voyager Therapeutics Company Profile